🌐 Website: https://twentytwo.github.io/vsc-ext-coding-time-tracker/

 - Select a date range using the date pickers

-- Filter by project and/or branch:
+- Filter by project, branch, and/or language:

 - Choose a specific project to see all its branches